Is my plan enough?

 Plan content and structure

 Two key areas of a flexible BCP are in the response and recovery steps, and the supporting documentation.
 The response and recovery steps document exactly what steps you need to take when an incident occurs.
 But, these steps do not need to be so detailed that they are difficult to follow.
-For example, one of your steps might be “Inform vendors of the incident and provide temporary instructions.”
+For example, one of your steps might be to “Inform vendors of the incident and provide temporary instructions.”
 You do not need to then list the name of every vendor you need to contact for every type of incident.
 Simply include a reference to your vendor database.
 That way, you select which vendors you contact depending on what has been impacted by the incident.

 Streamlining this content allows you to have all of the information you need in one location, making for easier plan navigation and maintenance.
 This approach does require your plan to have the appropriate references to supporting information, hence the importance of your plan structure.